akintundem/ECommerce/README.md

         - Users should receive confirmation of successful account updates.
     - **Dev Task:** Implement user profile management functionality with form validation and real-time updates.

 ## Feature 2: Product Listing

 ### User Stories

-1. **View Products**
+1. **Recommend Products**
-    - As a user, I want to be able to browse through the available products, so I can explore the range of items offered by the store.
+    - As a user, I want the platform to provide me with personalized product recommendations based on my preferences, so I can discover new items that match my interests.
     - **Acceptance Criteria:**
-        - Users should be able to view a list of products available for purchase.
-        - Each product should display its name, price, and an image for visual reference.
+        - The platform should utilize machine learning algorithms to analyze user behavior and generate accurate product recommendations.
-        - Products should be organized in a user-friendly manner for easy navigation.
+        - Recommendations should be displayed prominently on the homepage or in a dedicated section.
+        - Users should have the option to view more recommendations or dismiss recommendations they are not interested in.
-    - **Dev Task:** Implement functionality to fetch and display product information from the database.
+    - **Dev Task:** Implement machine learning-based recommendation system to analyze user data and generate personalized product recommendations.

 2. **Search Products**
-    - As a user, I want to be able to search for specific products easily, so I can quickly find items of interest.
+    - As a user, I want to be able to search for specific products easily, so I can quickly find what I'm looking for.
     - **Acceptance Criteria:**
-        - Users should have access to a search bar where they can enter keywords to search for products.
+        - The platform should provide a search bar where users can enter keywords or phrases to search for products.
-        - Search results should be displayed dynamically as the user types, providing instant feedback.
-        - The search functionality should return relevant products based on the entered keywords.
+        - Search results should be relevant and sorted based on relevance to the search query.
+        - Users should have the option to filter search results by various criteria such as price range, category, and brand.
-    - **Dev Task:** Implement search functionality to filter products based on user input and display search results in real-time.
+    - **Dev Task:** Implement product search functionality with keyword-based search, relevance sorting, and filtering options.

-3. **Sort Products**
+3. **Product Details**
-    - As a user, I want to be able to sort products based on different criteria, so I can find what I'm looking for more efficiently.
+    - As a user, I want to see detailed information about each product listed on the platform, so I can make informed purchasing decisions.
     - **Acceptance Criteria:**
-        - Users should have the option to sort products by price, popularity, or any other relevant criteria.
-        - Sorting options should be provided as dropdown menus or buttons for easy selection.
-        - Products should be rearranged dynamically based on the selected sorting criteria.
-    - **Dev Task:** Implement functionality to sort products based on user-selected criteria and update the product listing accordingly.

-4. **View Product Details**
-    - As a user, I want to be able to view detailed information about a specific product, so I can make informed purchasing decisions.
-    - **Acceptance Criteria:**
-        - Users should be able to click on a product to view its detailed description, including specifications, reviews, and related information.
-        - Product details page should display relevant information in an organized layout for easy readability.
-        - Users should have the option to add the product to their cart directly from the product details page.
-    - **Dev Task:** Implement functionality to display detailed product information on a separate page and allow users to add products to their cart from the product details page.

-    Generate recommendation using ML.
+        - Each product listing should include essential details such as name, description, price, images, availability, and customer reviews.
+        - Product images should be high-quality and clearly showcase the product from multiple angles if applicable.
+        - Additional information such as specifications, dimensions, and materials should be provided where relevant.
+    - **Dev Task:** Ensure that all product listings contain comprehensive information including name, description, price, images, availability, reviews, and any additional relevant details.

 ## Feature 3: Shopping Cart

 ## Feature 4: Checkout Process

-## Feature 5: Order Management

-## Feature 6: Search and Filtering

 ## Feature 7: Payment Integration

-## Feature 8: Push Notifications